AdobeDocs/workfront.en/help/classic/scenario-planner/access-needed-to-use-sp.md

   For information about the Financial Data access level, see [Grant access to financial data](../administration-and-setup/add-users/configure-and-grant-access/grant-access-financial.md).

 * Manage permissions to a plan that you didn't create.
-For information about the permissions needed to access plans and initiatives that you didn't create, see the [Permissions needed to access plans and initiatives](#permissi) section in this article.
+For information about the permissions needed to access plans and initiatives that you didn't create, see the [Permissions needed to access plans and initiatives](#permissions-needed-to-access-plans-and-initiatives) section in this article.

-## Permissions needed to access plans and initiatives
+## Permissions needed to access plans and initiatives {#permissions-needed-to-access-plans-and-initiatives}

 Access Levels work together with permissions in&nbsp;Workfront to give you visibility into plans and initiatives that you did not create.
 In addition to having the correct access level to access the Scenario Planner, you must also have the correct permissions to the plan that you want to view or manage, if you are not the creator of those plans.